Persons interested in applying for CMHA Public Housing may do so by completing an application at the location listed below:

-- Successful completion of a substance abuse treatment or supportive housing program housed within or in partnership with CMHA, and continued drug and alcohol free status by head of household, within one year of application;
+- successful completion of a substance abuse treatment or supportive housing program housed within or in partnership with CMHA,

-- Participation in the County’s Pay for Success Intervention Model for Family Unification.
+- enrollment in the County’s Pay for Success Intervention Model for Family Unification,

-- Working families, including those unable to work because of age or disability; and
+- working families and those unable to work because of age (elderly) or disability (disabled), and

 Fair Housing Information

 The Fair Housing Act prohibits discrimination in housing because of:

 - Familial status (including children under the age of 18 living with parents or legal custodians; pregnant women and people securing custody of children under 18)

 - Provides assistance for those who have been trying to buy or rent a home or apartment and believe their rights have been violated.

 - A resource designed to serve both the fair housing advocacy community and the general public with timely news and information regarding the issues of housing discrimination.